noaione/yuusha-shoukan-ln/sources/v14/chapter5.md

 [Eh?
 Yes, there are a lot of surprises, but I’m certainly enjoying the festival.]

 “I see, that’s good...
-Fumu, let’s see, let me give you some “allowance”.”
+Fumu, let’s see, let me give you _some_ allowance.”

 [...Yes?
 Eh?
 Wait?!]